 Like thumb-sucking, nose-picking, and crawling to get around, snoring is one of those things that’s unattractive in an adult, but can seem impossibly cute when a baby does it.
 Unfortunately, snoring isn’t always as harmless as some of those other habits.
 Even when it’s tiny and cute, there’s the potential for snoring to be a sign of a sleep apnea or another breathing problem that could cause health problems stretching into school-age.

 Most snoring is fairly harmless, if a little annoying, but it may sometimes also signal interrupted breathing, which can be dangerous.
 This is especially true if the snores are accompanied by a cough or wheezing.
 Snoring has also been linked to neural and behavioral problems, which may result from the disturbed sleep that many snorers have.
-When Baby is very little, most snoring is generally linked to how tiny his airways are, but as he grows, if his sleep doesn’t start to sound a little quieter, snoring happens regularly, or you can hear it disrupt his breathing, it could be a good idea to check in with Baby’s doctor.
+When Baby is very little, most snoring is generally linked to how tiny their airways are, but as they grow, if their sleep doesn’t start to sound a little quieter, snoring happens regularly, or you can hear it disrupt their breathing, it could be a good idea to check in with Baby’s doctor.

-Quick home remedies to try in the meantime to help clear out any obstructions in Baby’s airways include holding him in a steamy shower to help clean out his lungs, making sure the area around Baby’s bed isn’t dusty, and, if the doctor recommends it, clearing out his sinuses with a bulb syringe.
+Quick home remedies to try in the meantime to help clear out any obstructions in Baby’s airways include holding them in a steamy shower to help clean out their lungs, making sure the area around Baby’s bed isn’t dusty, and, if the doctor recommends it, clearing out their sinuses with a bulb syringe.